kimcharli/ck-apstra-api/README.md

-  export-device-configs  Export a device configurations into multiple files export-generic-system  Export generic systems to a CSV file export-systems         Export systems of a blueprint to a CSV file import-generic-system  Import generic systems from a CSV file relocate-vn            Move a Virtual Network to the target Routing Zone test-get-temp-vn       Test get_temp_vn
+  export-device-configs  Export a device configurations into multiple files export-generic-system  Export generic systems to a CSV file export-systems         Export systems of a blueprint to a CSV file import-blueprint       Import a blueprint from a json file import-generic-system  Import generic systems from a CSV file relocate-vn            Move a Virtual Network to the target Routing Zone test-get-temp-vn       Test get_temp_vn